Anyone with prior knowledge of digital marketing has heard of keyword intent.

 The goal is to produce top-ranking search results via keyword optimisation.

-For example, if people are looking for information on the top Chinese restaurants nearby, then merely typing those keywords in the search engine will show the top restaurants in the area.
+For example, if people are looking for information on the top Chinese restaurants nearby, typing those keywords in the search engine will show the top restaurants in the area.

-Similarly, potential customers who are looking to make a purchase will be redirected to the product pages.
-Also, the results of a specific website search will differ from those of a quick query.
+Similarly, potential customers looking to purchase will be redirected to the product pages.
+Also, specific website search results will differ from a quick query.